 - adding new products either through horizontal line extension (diversification or expansion to other markets and/or product categories) or vertical line extension (introducing new products within the same category but with other price or quality points).

-Grow Your Business With a Powerful Marketing Strategy
+Grow Your Business with a Powerful Marketing Strategy

 There are numerous ways to help your business grow, but one of the most powerful tools that you can use is an effective marketing strategy.
 These steps can help you get started on forming a strategy that brings out the best in your company.
-By taking the process one step at a time, you can expand your customer base, boost your revenue and steer your business towards lasting success.